sharanraj16/ultimateRPS/README.md

 Special thanks to:

-Special thanks to:

 - **[Error makes clever](https://www.youtube.com/@ErrorMakesClever)**: For insightful tutorials on web development technologies.
 - **[Logic First Tamil](https://www.youtube.com/@LogicFirstTamil)**: For clear explanations of programming concepts and logical problem-solving approaches.
-- **Code Institute**: For providing a comprehensive Full Stack Developer course that enabled the development of this project.
+- **Code Institute**:Tutor Assistance and studenst support for providing a comprehensive Full Stack Developer course that enabled the development of this project.
 - **Slack Community**: For the continuous support and collaboration throughout the course, contributing to the successful completion of this project.

 ## Conclusion